Robbie English, Broker and REALTOR

 Start with the Power of Clean

 Before anything else, clean it up.
 Grime, mildew, cobwebs—none of that adds charm.
 A thorough pressure wash of your siding, walkways, and driveway brightens the whole scene immediately.
 It’s not glamorous, but it delivers results.
 And don’t underestimate the power of clean windows.
-They may seem like background players, but sparkling glass elevates the entire aesthetic.
+They may seem like background players, but sparkling glass improves the entire look.

 While you’re at it, scoop up any yard debris.
 Trim back overgrown plants.
 A tidy landscape suggests a well-cared-for home.
 This simple, low-cost step gives the impression that everything—inside and out—is in order.